 Part of smooth towing is smooth stopping.
 Keep your vehicle and trailer brakes adjusted and your brake controller working properly – at least 70% of a good stop is in the equipment.
 Your good sense makes up the balance.
 Don’t ask your vehicle for a full-force stop every time!
-The more you can baby your brakes, the longer they’ll last and the better they’ll stop you when you really do need everything you’ve got.
+The more you can baby your brakes, the longer they’ll last and the better they’ll stop you when you really need everything you’ve got.

 Specifically, if you’re coming down a long grade, drop your tow vehicle to a lower gear and take it slow.
 Use your brakes in brief, firm, presses, pausing between them to let the components cool.
 If you smell burning brakes on a downgrade, it’s almost never your own vehicle you’re smelling – it’s the people in front of you.
 Still, if you sense a change in your pedal response on a downgrade, ease off the brakes and let your gears help slow you down.